Carbohydrate counting helps you to control your blood sugar when you have gestational diabetes.

 Check your blood sugar level before and 2 hours after eating the first bite of each meal to see how the food affects it.

-Record what you eat and your blood sugar results in a food record(What is a PDF document?).
+Record what you eat and your blood sugar results in a food record.
 At each regular visit with your diabetes specialist, or whenever you think your meal plan needs adjusting, you can review the food record.